Strength tester machine

-A strength tester machine is a type of amusement personality tester machine, which upon receiving credit rates the subject's strength, according to how strongly the person presses levers, squeezes a grip or punches a punching bag.
-In the past, strength testers could mainly be found in penny arcades and amusement parks, but they are now also common in pub-style locations as well as video arcades, bowling alleys, family entertainment centers and disco venues.
+A strength tester machine is a type of amusement machine, which rates the subject's strength, according to how strongly the person presses levers, squeezes a grip or punches a punching bag.
+Strength testers were originally developed for carnivals, penny arcades and amusement parks during the early 20th-century, but later became popular in bars and family entertainment centers.
 Modern strength testing machines have become redemption games and use LCDs for a video feedback, while some such as Sega's K.O.
 Punch (1981) use a video game display for feedback.

+Types

+The High striker is a traditional carnival game consisting of a tall tower with a rubber target at the bottom and a metal bell at the top.
+The contestant swings a large mallet at the target to send a puck upwards to ring the bell.

+The Punching Bag machine consists of a hanging punching bag connected to a dial marked with strength ratings.
+The contestant punches the bag so the needle on the dial rates the strength of the punch.
+Modern versions use digital readouts.